QGIsK/steamResolver/README.md

 A NodeJS SteamResolver with only two dependencies [isomorphic-unfetch](https://www.npmjs.com/package/isomorphic-unfetch) and [xml2js](https://www.npmjs.com/package/xml2js).

 ## • NOTICE
-Steam is now blocking most of these requests, I suggest using their own api from now on see [docs](https://wiki.teamfortress.com/wiki/WebAPI/ResolveVanityURL)
+Steam is now blocking most of these requests ( Half the time -ish), I suggest using their api from now on, see [docs](https://wiki.teamfortress.com/wiki/WebAPI/ResolveVanityURL)

 ## • Description